riplrt/riplrt.github.io/_posts/2019-03-01-riplrt-at-aaaai2019.md

 <img src="/img/HayatAAAAI9_1.png" alt="Hayat Srour at AAAAI2019" class="inline"/>

-*Hayat Srour, Lab Manager at the RIPLRT, presenting at the AAAAI2019 on the relationship of atopic dermatitis, air pollution, and meteorological variables.*
+*Hayat Srour presenting her poster on the relationship of atopic dermatitis, air pollution, and meteorological variables.*

 - **Interviewer**: "What did you learned at the conference?"
 - **Hayat**: "This conference was a chance to expand the excitement I have for bettering the world through medicine and network with people who are interested in the same goal.